underscoreio/underscoreio/src/html/_posts/2016-12-05-type-lambdas.md

-While we wait for curried type constructors to become part of the language, we can find another solution can in the [kind projector](https://github.com/non/kind-projector) compiler plugin.
+While we wait for curried type constructors to become part of the language, we can find another solution in the [kind projector](https://github.com/non/kind-projector) compiler plugin.